Apply now!

 - See English Language Testing requirements info below

-No specific prerequisites are required. - Funding
+No specific prerequisites are required. - Funding and Cost of Attendance

-- Please note: funding is currently only offered to Ph.D. applicants.
+Please note: funding is currently only offered to Ph.D. applicants.

 Students who apply for the Ph.D. program before December 15 will be automatically considered for financial support from the graduate group.
-Additionally, Internal Fellowships are offered by Graduate Studies; you can submit an online application for Internal Fellowships at the time of application, if applying before December 15.
-Instructions will be given in the online application system. - English Language Testing Requirements for Admission
+Additionally, all applicants are eligible to apply for internal fellowships offered by UC Davis Graduate Studies and are encouraged to do so at the time of the online application.

-More detailed information can be found on the Graduate Studies admissions pages here
+- More detailed information can be found on the Graduate Studies website.

 This requirement is automatically waived in the application if the applicant has earned or will be earning a bachelor's, master's, or doctoral degree from either:

-- A regionally accredited U.S. college or university where English is the sole language of instruction
+• A regionally accredited U.S. college or university where English is the sole language of instruction

 OR

-- Foreign colleges and universities which list English as the sole language of instruction in the IAU World Higher Education Database (WHED).
+• A foreign college or university which provides instruction solely in English.
+UC Davis Graduate Studies will only approve waivers for foreign colleges and universities which list English as the sole language of instruction in the IAU World Higher Education Database (WHED).
 If English is not the sole language of instruction listed (or if no language is listed at all), or if the institution does not appear on the WHED website, the waiver will not be approved.
 No other documentation (e.g. letters, language certificates, school websites) will be reviewed or accepted.

 Applicants who do not meet the above requirements must submit English language test scores no more than two years old: